aomlomics/protocols/markdown/protocol_extractdna_sterivex_kingfisher.md

 ### Safety

-MagBinding Buffer from the {{nucl_acid_ext_kit}} is classified as category 4 for acute toxicity and causes severe skin burns and serious eye damage.
+MagBinding Buffer from the [ZymoBIOMICS 96 Magbead DNA Kit](nucl_acid_ext_kit) is classified as category 4 for acute toxicity and causes severe skin burns and serious eye damage.
 It is also noted that the MagBinding Buffer is harmful to aquatic life with long lasting effects.
-MagWash 1 from the {{nucl_acid_ext_kit}} is classified as category 4 for acute toxicity, is highly flammable, causes skin and serious eye irritation and may cause drowsiness or dizziness.
-MagWash2 from the {{nucl_acid_ext_kit}} is flammable, causes serious eye irritation and may cause drowsiness or dizziness.
+MagWash 1 from the [ZymoBIOMICS 96 Magbead DNA Kit](nucl_acid_ext_kit) is classified as category 4 for acute toxicity, is highly flammable, causes skin and serious eye irritation and may cause drowsiness or dizziness.
+MagWash2 from the [ZymoBIOMICS 96 Magbead DNA Kit](nucl_acid_ext_kit) is flammable, causes serious eye irritation and may cause drowsiness or dizziness.
 Additional details available on SDS (<https://files.zymoresearch.com/sds/_d4302_d4308_zymobiomics-96_magbead_dna_kits.pdf>).
 For other reagents, standard precautions for handling chemicals including wearing PPE is recommended to avoid skin and eye exposure.

 ### Training requirements